SnorreFagerland/virushistory/the rumor mill/cern sysman/README.md

 In 1991, CERN suffered an incident where a VAX/VMS "trojan" named SYSMAN.EXE was found on multiple machines.
 This really happened - there are multiple advisories mentioning the issue.
 However, no sample is available.
 Reading the advisories now, it is clear that this is no oldschool destruction.
-This was an intrusion and apparent lateral movement.
+This was intrusion and apparent lateral movement.

 https://attrition.org/security/advisory/ciac/c-fy92/c-05.ciac-vms-sysman-trojan-preliminary<br>